Dilli822/MeroKhutruke/README.md

-## MreoKhutruke - Expense and Income Tracker
+## MeroKhutruke - Expense and Income Tracker

-**MreoKhutruke** is a simple financial app for tracking personal expenses and income.
+**MeroKhutruke** is a simple financial app for tracking personal expenses and income.
 Stay organized and take control of your finances with ease!

 ---